-- (a) for a person qualifying for a clean energy advance because of a determination made under subsection 914(1) or 914A(1) the day that determination is made; or - (b) for a person qualifying for a clean energy advance because of a determination made under subsection 914(2)-the day specified in that determination because of subsection 914(3); or - (c) for a person qualifying for a clean energy advance because of a determination made under subsection 914A(2) or (3)-the day specified in that determination because of subsection 914A(4). - Note: The day specified in the determination because of subsection 914(3) or 914A(4) is the first day during the clean energy advance period for which the person satisfies the qualification requirements, disregarding any short temporary absence from Australia.
+- (a) for a person qualifying for a clean energy advance because of a determination made under subsection 914(1) or 914A(1)-the day that determination is made; or - (b) for a person qualifying for a clean energy advance because of a determination made under subsection 914(2)-the day specified in that determination because of subsection 914(3); or adversely affected, in relation to a major disaster, has the meaning given by section 1061L.

+(c) for a person qualifying for a clean energy advance because of a determination made under subsection 914A(2) or (3)-the day specified in that determination because of subsection 914A(4).

+The day specified in the determination because of subsection 914(3) or 914A(4) is the first day during the clean energy advance period for which the person satisfies the qualification requirements, disregarding any short temporary absence from Australia.